 1. Am I ready to start my own business?

 All Travel Counsellors have a passion for travel, but being a Travel Counsellor is about more than selling holidays, it’s about running a travel business.
 It’s no lie that you have to be driven and dedicated, and the more you put in, the more you will get out.
 It’s up to you to build your customer base and manage your customers or clients.
 That being said, we don’t expect you to be a master of the boardroom or a super-savvy entrepreneur.
 We will discuss your business plan with you before you start, and your Business Development coach will guide you as your business grows to help you be your most successful.
+Travel Counsellors are with you every step of the way when starting your home-based travel agent.

 2. If I’m running a business, will I have the time to do what I love?